 There are few new housing developments being brought forward in Oxford - including social housing.
 Whilst Oxford City Council is developing schemes for the future, including new council housing, there is an immediate issue with lack of additional new affordable housing being brought forward.
-Just 10 units of new social rented housing for families will be brought forward in 2012/13.
+Just 10 units of new social rented housing for families will be brought forward in 2012/13, and there are few completions planned until 2015.

-The impact of this has been more demand on the rented sector and this will continue to dominate the homelessness and housing agenda in future years.
+The impact of this has been more demand on the private rented sector and this will continue to dominate the homelessness and housing agenda in future years.

-Market demand is so high that low to middle income households in Oxford are increasingly priced out of the market - even where housing benefit is payable to households, as the cap on the maximum rent levels is increasing much lower than market rents.
-There are worrying signs that landlords will not join the Home Choice scheme, as a consequence.
+Market demand is so high that low to middle income households in Oxford are increasingly priced out of the market - even where housing benefit is payable to households, as the cap on the maximum rent levels is increasing much lower rates than growth in market rents.
+There are worrying signs that landlords will not join the Home Choice scheme as a consequence.
 Where they do, Oxford City Council will be faced with the increasing problems of meeting the gap between the rent demanded and the household's ability to meet the cost.
-The Government's proposals to allow Councils to discharge their housing duty within the private rented sector does not redress the issue of supply and demand or tackle the affordability crisis for homeless people and the wider population.
+The new powers provided to allow Councils to discharge their homelessness duty within the private rented sector will be used appropriately in Oxford to meet the needs of homeless households.
+However, they do not redress the issue of supply and demand or tackle the affordability crisis for homeless people and the wider population.
 Various organisations - statutory and voluntary - seek accommodation in the private rented sector for clients and the impacts will go beyond the needs of statutory homeless clients.
 Lack of move on accommodation for those in hostels and transitional accommodation will mean that supported housing may not be made available for people that need it.
+This is a major challenge for Oxford City Council and residents alike.